zhangpanweb/react-spring/readme.md

 <br />
 <br />

-**react-spring** is a *set of simple, spring-physics based primitives* (as in building blocks) that should cover most of your UI related animation needs once plain CSS can't cope any longer.
-Forget easings, durations, timeouts and so on as you fluidly move data from one state to another.
-This isn't meant to give each and every problem a specific solution, but rather to give you tools flexible enough to confidently cast your ideas into moving interfaces, or introduce motion to the static.
+**react-spring** is a spring-physics based animation library that should cover most of your UI related animation needs.
+It gives you tools flexible enough to confidently cast your ideas into moving interfaces.

+This library represents a modern approach to animation.
+It is very much inspired by Christopher Chedeau's [animated](https://github.com/animatedjs/animated) and Cheng Lou's [react-motion](https://github.com/chenglou/react-motion).
+It inherits animated's powerful interpolations and performance, as well as react-motion's ease of use.
+But while animated is mostly imperative and react-motion mostly declarative, react-spring bridges both.
+Hooks allow us to express intent linearly, you will be surprised how easy static data is cast into motion with small, explicit utility functions that don't necessarily affect how you form your views.

 [![Build Status](https://travis-ci.org/drcmda/react-spring.svg?branch=master)](https://travis-ci.org/drcmda/react-spring) [![npm version](https://badge.fury.io/js/react-spring.svg)](https://badge.fury.io/js/react-spring) [![Join the community on Spectrum](https://withspectrum.github.io/badge/badge.svg)](https://spectrum.chat/react-spring) <span class="badge-patreon"><a href="https://www.patreon.com/0xca0a" title="Donate to this project using Patreon"><img src="https://img.shields.io/badge/patreon-donate-yellow.svg" alt="Patreon donate button" /></a></span> [![Backers on Open Collective](https://opencollective.com/react-spring/backers/badge.svg)](#backers) [![Sponsors on Open Collective](https://opencollective.com/react-spring/sponsors/badge.svg)](#sponsors)